Conio/conio.github.io/docs/Features/TradingSellService/CreateAsk.md

 ## Overview
 ---
 `createAsk` API is used to create an ask for selling a cryptocurrency.
-It allows client to specify either the amount as crypto amount or fiat amount it is willing to create the ask.
+It allows client to specify either the amount as crypto amount, fiat amount or max sellable amount it is willing to create the ask.

 ## Params
 ---